WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

 When it passes the small intestine, the juice is nothing but a liquid without any nutrient in its composition.

-Medicine is great for short-term episodes of chronic constipation and severe symptoms.
+Medicine is beneficial for short-term episodes of chronic constipation and severe symptoms.

-Medicine is destined usually for those of you who do not have the time to learn all the techniques to cure constipation.
+Medicine is usually for those of you who do not have the time to learn all the techniques.
+And are not interested in learning anything about constipation.

 If you are at home: